Biodenoising: Animal Vocalization Denoising without Access to Clean Data: Methods

-\textbf{Post-processing of the pseudo-clean targets.} The estimations $s^{\prime}$ of the speech enhancement models trained with an L1 loss~\cite{defossez2020real,kong2022speech} may be silent for sounds that are not in the speech frequency range.
+\textbf{Post-processing of the pseudo-clean targets.} While reduced with time-scaling, some of the estimations $s^{\prime}$ of the speech enhancement models trained with an L1 loss~\cite{defossez2020real,kong2022speech} may be silent for sounds that are not in the speech frequency range.
 We filter the silent segments using a peak-detection algorithm, scipy's `find\_peaks', applied to the RMS curves of the signals, similarly to ~\cite{denton2022improving}.
-Towards creating training excerpts of same duration, we take windows of length $T$ around each of these peaks and we write them as separate training instances~\cite{denton2022improving}.
-For shorter duration signals, we either zero-pad them to left and right or we repeat them until they reach the length $T$, with a 50\% probability.
-Because speech enhancement models usually remove reverberation, we randomly convolve 50\% of the pseudo-clean targets $s^{\prime}$ with the room impulse responses from the DNS Challenge~\cite{reddy2020interspeech}.
+To create training excerpts of same duration, we take windows of length $T$ around each of these peaks and we write them as separate training instances~\cite{denton2022improving}.
+For shorter duration signals, we either zero-pad them to left and right or we repeat them until they reach the length $T$.
+Because speech enhancement models we use \cite{defossez2020real} remove reverberation, we randomly convolve 50\% of the pseudo-clean targets $s^{\prime}$ with the room impulse responses from the DNS Challenge~\cite{reddy2020interspeech}.